bcbritt/brittnu/README.md

 - `method`: A string indicating what approach (`"rotational"`) or (`"forward"`) will be used to reorder topics (see Britt, under review); the (`"forward"`) option will be implemented at a later date.

-- `different_documents`: A boolean value indicating, if each list element in \code{x} represents the output from an [**topicmodels**::LDA] function call, whether some cross-validation iterations used different sets of documents than others.
+- `different_documents`: A boolean value indicating, if each list element in \code{x} represents the output from a [**topicmodels**::LDA] function call, whether some cross-validation iterations used different sets of documents than others.

 - `pairwise`: A boolean value indicating whether pairwise reliability between individual cross-validation iterations should be computed.
 If `pairwise=FALSE`, pairwise reliability will be ignored in order to reduce the time and memory complexity of the computation.